Do I need to file 1099s?

-The most common information return is known as Form 1099-MISC.
-This form must be given to each person to whom you paid $600 or more for services rendered over the course of a calendar year.
-Generally speaking, you are not required to issue this Form 1099 to corporations.
-The IRS’ main concern here is payments made to sole proprietors, i.e. self-employed individuals such as independent contractors, freelancers and consultants who report their business income on Schedule C as part of their personal income tax return.
+While there are other 1099 forms, the most common information return is known as Form 1099-MISC.
+This form must be given to non-employees whom you paid $600 or more over the course of a calendar year.
+Generally speaking, you are not required to issue this Form 1099 to corporations, they’ll handle their own reporting.
+The IRS’ main concern here is payments made to sole proprietors, i.e. self-employed individuals such as independent contractors, freelancers, and consultants who report their business income on Schedule C as part of their personal income tax return.

-It is your responsibility to give the 1099 to the recipient no later than January 31 of the year following the year in which the payments were made.
-You can give it to them in person or you can mail it and it will be considered timely if the postmark date is on or before January 31.
-It is also your responsibility to send a copy of these 1099’s to the IRS, along with a summary report known as Form 1096, by February 28 of the next year.
+If you do need to file 1099s , it is your responsibility to send the 1099 to the recipient.
+This must be done no later than January 31 of the year following the year in which the payments were made.
+You can provide it in person or by mail with a postmark date on or before January 31.
+You must also send a copy of these 1099’s to the IRS, along with a summary report known as Form 1096, by February 28 of the next year.

 The IRS has taken steps recently to increase its monitoring of the filing of Form 1099-MISC.
 On the 2011 Schedule C, two new lines have been added that remind you of these obligations.
 Line I asks the question “Did you make any payments in 2011 that would require you to file Form(s) 1099?”
 You must answer that question with a “Yes” or a “No”.
 And obviously, if you answer “Yes”, but do not file any Forms 1099-MISC with the IRS, they will be contacting you to investigate the matter further.
 Line J of Schedule C then asks, “If ‘Yes’ (to the previous question), did you or will you file all required Forms 1099?”

-So you can see that the IRS has stepped up its efforts to enforce the Form 1099-MISC filing requirements.
-Failure to file these forms, or failure to file them properly, can result in IRS penalties and certainly invites further government scrutiny of your income tax returns.
-Please consider this article as a word to the wise, which should be sufficient to motivate you to pursue compliance with the 1099 reporting rules and regulations.
+As you can see, the IRS has stepped up its efforts to enforce the Form 1099-MISC filing requirements.
+Failure to file these forms, or failure to file them properly, can result in IRS penalties.
+It also invites further government scrutiny of your income tax returns.
+In order to avoid penalties, you should do your best to pursue compliance with the 1099 reporting rules and regulations.